infinadox/Sales-Data-Forecasting/README.md

 - Complex interpretation compared to single decision trees.

 **Applications:**
-Used in finance, healthcare, and e-commerce for tasks such as credit risk evaluation, gene classification, and recommendation engines.
+They are used in finance, healthcare, and e-commerce for credit risk evaluation, gene classification, and recommendation engines.

-## EDA Graphs
+## EDA Graphs generated from the machine learning model's dataset

 1. **Total Forecast Sales by Day**
    ![Total Forecast Sales by Day](images/sc14.png)